As around 75% of Kickstarter campaigns fail, it is essential that the right research and planning is done at the start to determine feasibility.

-If you are at the early stages of considering a Kickstarter crowdfunding campaign, or in the process of launching a campaign, our stage-gate approach to the pre-launch process is designed to build confidence at each stage, whilst reducing our clients investment risk.
+If you are at the early stages of considering a Kickstarter crowdfunding campaign, or in the process of launching a campaign, our stage-gate approach to the pre-launch process is designed to gradually build confidence whilst reducing risk.

-We are a Kickstarter marketing agency that provide a range of specific Kickstarter crowdfunding services designed to support businesses to assess, plan, prepare and execute a crowdfunding pre-launch campaign.
+As a Kickstarter marketing agency that provides a range of specific crowdfunding services, we can help you to assess, plan, prepare and execute your crowdfunding journey.

 Are you asking any of these questions?